hanielbaez/docs-1/extra/specs-requirements.md

 ### Hardware Requirements

 We recommend ensuring your device has at least 8GB of ram and a decent graphics card to create, run and explore most normal-sized simulations.
-If you stumble into performance issues, try using the "Run in Cloud" button \(coming soon\) in Core to offload the heavy-lifting and computation to HASH Cloud.
+If you stumble into performance issues, try using the "Run in Cloud" button \(coming soon\) in hCore to offload the heavy-lifting and computation to hCloud.

-Local simulations run in HASH Core typically scale easily to ~2,000 agents, but if your simulation is much larger than that, or the number of agents grows exponentially, executing on HASH Cloud may be a better fit.
+Local simulations run in hCore typically scale easily to ~2,000 agents, but if your simulation is much larger than that, or the number of agents grows exponentially, executing on HASH Cloud may be a better fit.